benlee20182018/SimpleDELAY/README.md

 The core delay component is almost entirely based on the delay line found in the JUCE string model tutorial (https://docs.juce.com/master/tutorial_dsp_delay_line.html#tutorial_dsp_delay_line_implement_delay_line).
+For this application, the original interface was extended to support control of feedback, wet and gain levels.

-The delay line is a simple circular buffer design that also leverages a JUCE highpass filter.
+The delay's design is a simple circular buffer that also leverages a JUCE highpass filter.
 The result is very sweet and smooth sounding delay.
-It is multi-channel capable out of the box, but in this application, only 2 channels are utilized.
+It is multi-channel capable out of the box, but for this application, only 2 channels are utilized.

-For this application, the original interface was extended to support control of feedback, wet and gain levels.

 The plug-in supports saving and restoring state.

 ## Controls